- Your public IP address is the address the rest of the internet sees when your devices connect. It is assigned by your ISP, not by you.

 For your public IP, the easiest method is visiting a web-based lookup tool.
 From the command line, open PowerShell and run (Invoke-WebRequest -Uri "https://api.ipify.org").Content or use nslookup myip.opendns.com resolver1.opendns.com in Command Prompt.

-For your private IP, open Command Prompt and type ipconfig, then look for the IPv4 Address under your active network adapter.
+For your private IP, open Command Prompt and type ipconfig.
+Look for the IPv4 Address under your active network adapter.

 Does my IP address reveal my exact home address?

-No. An IP address typically reveals your approximate city or region and your ISP, but not your street address, name, or apartment number.
-Only your ISP holds records linking your IP to your physical location, and they require a legal order (such as a court subpoena) to release that information.
+No. An IP address typically reveals your approximate city or region and your ISP.
+It does not reveal your street address, name, or apartment number.
+Only your ISP holds records linking your IP to your physical location.
+They require a legal order (such as a court subpoena) to release that information.
 IP geolocation is a rough approximation, not a GPS coordinate.

 Why does my IP address change when I restart my router?

 Most home internet connections use dynamic IP addressing.
 Your ISP assigns your router an IP from a shared pool with a time-limited DHCP lease.
 When you restart the router, the current lease may be released.
 On reconnection, the ISP’s DHCP server may assign a different address from the pool.
-Some ISPs are more aggressive about rotating addresses than others — you might get the same IP back, or you might not.
+Some ISPs are more aggressive about rotating addresses than others.

 Is it safe to share my IP address?

-Your IP address is not a secret — every website and service you connect to already sees it.
-Sharing it casually (for example, in a support ticket or with a network administrator) is generally fine.
-However, posting it publicly on forums or social media is unnecessary and gives potential attackers one more data point.
-While an IP alone isn’t enough to cause serious harm, it can be used to attempt port scans, denial-of-service attacks, or rough geolocation.
-Use reasonable judgment: share it when there’s a practical reason, and avoid broadcasting it without purpose.
+Your IP address is not a secret.
+Every website and service you connect to already sees it.
+Sharing it casually (in a support ticket or with a network administrator) is generally fine.
+However, posting it publicly on forums or social media is unnecessary.
+It gives potential attackers one more data point.
+An IP alone is not enough to cause serious harm.
+But it can be used to attempt port scans, denial-of-service attacks, or rough geolocation.
+Use reasonable judgment: share it when there is a practical reason, and avoid broadcasting it without purpose.

 How do I find my IP address without going to a website?

 You can find your public IP entirely from the command line.
 On Windows, use nslookup myip.opendns.com resolver1.opendns.com in Command Prompt.
-On macOS/Linux, use dig +short myip.opendns.com @resolver1.opendns.com or curl ifconfig.me.
-You can also log into your router’s admin page (usually at 192.168.1.1) and look at the WAN/Internet status section to see the public IP assigned to your connection.
+On macOS or Linux, use dig +short myip.opendns.com @resolver1.opendns.com or curl ifconfig.me.
+You can also log into your router’s admin page (usually at 192.168.1.1) and look at the WAN/Internet status section.